“Wedges are the golf clubs having the heaviest clubhead, the briefest shaft, and the broadest loft”

-By bounce on wedges, we mean the angle between the sole of the clubhead and ground.
+By bounce on wedges, we mean the angle between the sole of the clubhead and the ground.
 In other words, the curve of the sole of a club is called a bounce.
-The broader curve at the bottom leads to the higher bounce.
+The broader curve at the bottom leads to a higher bounce.

-The bounce is important because it allows the club to bounce through the surface that makes the shot a lot easier.
-Hence, to become a pro golfer you should have the understanding of a variety of bounces and their impact.
+The bounce is important because it allows the club to bounce through the surface that making the shot a lot easier.
+Hence, to become a pro golfer you should have an understanding of a variety of bounces and their impact.

-Now as we have understood the loft and the bounce let’s jump to our main topic that is—the different types of wedges.
+Now as we have understood the loft and the bounce let’s jump to our main topic which is—the different types of wedges.

 Type of Golf Wedges: Explanation of Gold Wedge Degrees

 There are four types of wedges in the game of golf